Updated: Nov 30, 2021

 It could be argued that there are as many yoga styles as there are yoga teachers.
 Just as not all maths or music teachers are the same, so do yoga teachers come in all shapes and sizes, temperaments and personalities.
 Find someone you feel comfortable with in the sense that you feel accepted, respected, and in safe hands.
 This will motivate you to attend class regularly (whether that is a group, private or online class).
 And by practicing regularly, you will gain the most benefits.

 The essence of all yoga styles is the same: Yoga poses, breathing techniques, and meditations - held together by a philosopical framework.
 What really makes a difference is the intention with which you practice yoga.
-If, for example, your intention is to create space for yourself or to let go of stress at work, then you can do that in almost any class, with any teacher.
-This is perhaps the reason, why yoga has become so popular: Because you can adapt yoga to suit you (rather than the other way round).
+Do you want to build strength or relax?
+Do you need to destress or do you want to refine your technique?
+Do you want to energise or wind down?
+This is perhaps the reason, why yoga has become so popular: Because you can adapt yoga to suit your needs (rather than the other way round).

 Make yoga an activity of daily living